Clusters

 • Intended for heavy computation

-• When run an interactive job will be performing tasks directly on the compute nodes
+• When running an interactive job will be performing tasks directly on the compute nodes

 • Only users with active jobs can log in to allocated nodes